-Why a One Planet Neighbourhood?
-16-year-old climate activist Greta Thunberg explains why
+Why is a One Planet Neighbourhood so important?
+Climate activist Greta Thunberg explains why.

 I noted last week that Saanich is one of five municipalities around the world participating in a One Planet Cities initiative organised by Bioregional, a UK-based NGO.
 The idea is simple: How do we reduce our overall ecological footprint (about half of which is carbon emissions) to just take our fair share of the Earth’s resources, instead of the 3 – 5 planet’s worth we currently use?